 At the start of the second year, students will work toward developing their thesis projects.
 Students may or may not continue with formal coursework, however, all PhD candidates are expected to actively participate in Duke-NUS research seminars and journal clubs sponsored by their Signature Research Programmes.
 These seminars provide students with a forum to give oral presentations, evaluate literature, analyze competitive science, and share ideas on major breakthroughs and future directions for their research field.
 This activity provides a critical foundation for a career in translational research.

-In the first semester, all PhD students take a qualifying or preliminary exam.
-Successful students will defend a mock grant proposal, providing the faculty with the opportunity to evaluate their fundamental knowledge and ability to purse hypothesis-based research.
+In the second half of year 2, all PhD students take the preliminary qualifying exam (PQE).
+Successful students will defend a mock grant proposal, providing the faculty with the opportunity to evaluate their fundamental knowledge and ability to pursue hypothesis-based research.
+The aim is to evaluate the students’ ability to articulate a clear hypothesis, demonstrate deep familiarity with the relevant literature, design critical experiments and interpret the results.

-Years 3 & 4 – research and thesis
+Years 3 & 4 – Research And PhD Thesis

-After the qualifying exam, the remainder of the PhD training consists of the execution of the thesis project and regular participation in Research Seminars and Journal Clubs.
-The thesis mentor will guide the student and act as the chair of the student’s Graduate Thesis Advisory Committee.
-Success of the thesis will be judged by the publication or anticipated publication of two quality first author papers, with the emphasis being on quality.
+After the PQE, the remainder of the PhD training consists of the execution of the thesis project and regular participation in Research Seminars and Journal Clubs.
+The thesis mentor as well as the TAC are important to students’ successful journey through the programme.
+Success of the thesis will be judged by the publication or anticipated publication of at least one high quality first author paper, with the emphasis being on quality.